ANGEL OF MERCY

 • A 2010 interview was taped with István Csicsery-Ronay in Budapest.
 He knew Slachta when they were both in the Hungarian parliament.

 • In 2014, an interview was videotaped in Budapest with two children of one of the victims murdered with Sister Sára Salkaházy in December 1944.

 • In November 2014, a rough cut of Angel of Mercy was screened at two venues during Holocaust Education Week in Toronto, Canada, thanks to the sponsorship of the Sarah and Chaim Neuberger Holocaust Education Centre.
 A closed program at Blessed Cardinal Newman Catholic High School on November 4, was sponsored by Hungarian Holocaust survivor Miriam Frankel, in memory of her loving parents, sisters and brother.
 There were two sessions with screenings and a discussion with producer George Csicsery attended by around 1,000 high school students.
 A third, public screening took place on November 5 at St. Gabriel's Passionist Parish in Toronto.
 It was co-sponsored by the Embassy of Hungary in Canada and the Consulate General of Hungary in Toronto.
 Hungary's ambassador to Canada, Bálint Ódor, and Consul Stefánia Szabó were both in attendance, along with producer George Csicsery and two representatives of the Sisters of Social Service from Calgary.

 In 2014 the project was awarded a generous grant from The Hungary Initiatives Foundation.
-We anticipate completion of the film in early 2017.
+We anticipate completion of the film in 2020.